 At Lough Dan we are planting a native woodland on 16 acres of hillside.
 From the relic species on the site such as blue bells, wood sorrel and holly we can assume that this area was woodland before it was cleared for rough grazing in days gone by.
 It will form part of a network of native woodlands between Lough Dan and Glendalough creating a fantastic linear wildlife habitat.

-On the first weekend of March as part of National Tree Week Lough Dan Scout Centre invites all scout groups to take part in a tree planting.
+On the weekend nearest founders day the 22nd of February and as part of National Tree Week Lough Dan Scout Centre invites all scout groups to take part in a massive tree planting event.
 It is all part of our Eco-Strategy as we leave a legacy by managing the centre as an Eco-Park where wildlife is protected and everyone is encouraged to reconnect with nature.

 Oak, Birch,Hazel & Rowan are planted along with some Alder in the wetland adjacent to the Avonmore River.
 Fox, badger, red squirrel, deer and numerous bird species inhabit the woodland area.